deanmalmgren/flo/README.md

 workflow --restore          # uncompresses archive
 ```

-While [we don't recommend it](#op-ed), its not uncommon to get "in the
+**`--dry-run`.** While [we don't recommend it](#op-ed), its not
-zone" and make several edits to analysis scripts before re-running
+uncommon to get "in the zone" and make several edits to analysis
-your workflow.
-Because we're human, its easy to incorrectly remember
+scripts before re-running your workflow.
+Because we're human, its easy
-the files you edited and how they may affect re-running the
+to incorrectly remember the files you edited and how they may affect
-workflow.
-To help, the `--dry-run` option lets you see which commands
+re-running the workflow.
+To help, the `--dry-run` option lets you see
-will be run and approximately how much time it should take (!!!).
+which commands will be run and approximately how much time it should
+take (!!!).

 ```bash
 workflow